Nordix/hiredis-cluster/README.md

 This function handles printf like arguments similar to `redisClusterCommand()`, but will only attempt to send the command to the given node and will not perform redirects or retries.

-If the command times out or the connection to the node fails, slotmap update is scheduled to be performed by the next command. `redisClusterCommandToNode` also performs a slotmap update if it has previously been scheduled.
+If the command times out or the connection to the node fails, a slotmap update is scheduled to be performed when the next command is sent.
+`redisClusterCommandToNode` also performs a slotmap update if it has previously been scheduled.

 ### Teardown